-If you don’t have acne and you use a mild face wash (or other drying products, like a retinol cream), chances are you don’t need toner.
+If you don’t have acne and you use a mild face wash (or other drying products, like a retinol cream), chances are you don’t need face toner.
 Toners clean the skin and minimize pores, and you risk over-drying if you’re already using a myriad of other products, says Dr. Gohara.
 Unless you have particularly oily skin, reserve toner to treat an occasional breakout.
-Here are more skin care tips dermatologists follow themselves.

 Oily skin is not necessarily bad: Dr. Gohara says that the natural oils produced by your face are necessary for maintaining your skin’s protective layer.
 Many people assume that tingling feeling after a wash is a good thing, but that tightness means your skin has been stripped of its natural oils.
 Instead, use a gentle cleanser and apply moisturizer afterward.
 You could also consider washing only once a day—at night—to avoid overdoing it.

 Acetone-based nail polish removers make removing that stubborn glitter polish a breeze, but the harsh ingredient can dry out your nails and the surrounding skin, according to SELF.
 This dryness could weaken your nails and cause breakage.
 Try a non-acetone remover with less aggressive solvents like ethyl acetate, isopropyl alcohol, and propylene carbonate.